themaximalist/llm.js/README.md

 }
 ```

-Assistant responses are added automatically with streaming too.
+Just like with chat, assistant responses are automatically added with streaming.
+The `extended` option works as expected too.

-You can also enable the `extended` option with streaming.

 ```javascript
 const response = await LLM("tell me a story", {